The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-8-2017.md

 ## Trivia:

-Happy Birthday, Pasqually, Merry Christmastime, Share The Joy and Holiday Medley all come from {{< wiki-link "Chuck E Cheese's Show 9 2016" >}}, Snowman and What Do You Get a Sasquatch for Christmas? are originally from {{< wiki-link "Holiday 2014 Show" >}}.
+Happy Birthday, Pasqually, Merry Christmastime, Share The Joy and Holiday Medley all come from {{< wiki-link "Chuck E. Cheese's Show 9 2016" >}}, Snowman and What Do You Get a Sasquatch for Christmas? are originally from {{< wiki-link "Holiday 2014 Show" >}}.